MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ====================================================================== -->
 ## Manage the lifetime of the user data folder

 WebView2 apps create a user data folder to store data such as cookies, credentials, and permissions.
 After creating the folder, your app is responsible for managing the lifetime of the user data folder.
 For example, your app must do cleanup when the app is uninstalled.
-See [Working with user data folders](../concepts/user-data-folder.md).
+See [Manage user data folders](../concepts/user-data-folder.md).

 <!-- ====================================================================== -->